 Medical negligence is an extremely emotive subject; our aim is to put clients at ease and provide you with the right legal advice to create a satisfactory outcome.
 Our team is headed by Associate Director Jonathan Jackson who has successfully represented many clients in medical negligence actions.

-What constitutes medical negligence
+What is medical negligence?

-This list is an example of the more common cases of medical negligence but there are many more instances which can constitute a case being opened.
-If you have had issues with any of the above or think you have grounds to file a case on in another area please speak to one of our medical negligence solicitors.
+Medical negligence constitutes any malpractice by act or omission carried out by any medical practitioner.
+This list is an example of the more common cases of medical negligence we see but there are many more instances which can constitute a case being opened.
+If you have had issues with any of the below, or think you have grounds to file a case on in another area, please speak to our medical negligence solicitors.